3dcitydb/3dcitydb-docs/source/impexp/import-preferences/import-log.rst

    Import preferences – Import log.

 Simply enable the checkbox on this settings dialog to activate import logs (disabled per default).
-You additionally must provide a folder where the import log files will be created in.
-Either type the folder name manually or use the *Browse* button to open a file selection dialog.
-The timestamp of the import session is used to create unique filenames for the log files inside this folder according to following pattern:
+You additionally must provide the full path to the log file that shall be used to record the imported features.
+Either type the file name manually or use the *Browse* button to open a file selection dialog.
+The following modes for creating the log file are supported:

-``imported-features-yyyy_MM_dd-HH_mm_ss_SSS.log``
+1. To ensure that every import operation uses a **unique file name** for the import log, you can choose to let the import process append a timestamp of the form ``yyyy-MM-dd_HH-mm-ss-SSS`` as suffix to the provided file name (default option).
+   This way, every import operation will automatically be recorded in a separate log file.
+   For example, when choosing ``import.log`` as file name, the import log will be stored in:

+   ``import-yyyy-MM-dd_HH-mm-ss-SSS.log``

+2. When disabling the default option, all import operations are **logged into the same file**.
+   By default, new log entries are *appended* to the end of the file so that entries from previous import operations are not lost.
+You can alternatively choose to *truncate* the log file before every import operation by checking the corresponding option.
+Use this option with care.

 The import log is a simple CSV file with one record (line) per imported top-level feature.
 The following figure shows an example.